iomelchenko/mystery_lunch/README.md

+Mystery lunch app designed to make easier to meet and connect people from a different departments.

-Mystery Lunch application - at the beginning of each month every employee is
-randomly selected to have lunch with another employee from a different department.
+At the beginning of each month, every employee is randomly selected to have lunch with another employee of a different department.

+Departments: operations, sales, marketing, risk, management, finance, HR, development, data

+Two people can not be matched in case they are already had a lunch within last three months.
+In case of amount of employees odd, one of the matches should contain three members.
+In case of adding a new employee during the current month, he should be added to the existing pair.
+When employee was resigned and deleted, the remaining one need to be added to the existing pair.

 ## System dependencies
 * Ruby version - 2.7.1